tokkiwa/tokkiwa/README.md

 ## New Release ⚡
 I made[ a simple web application named `arxivcite`](https://github.com/tokkiwa/arxivcite).
-This app allows you to easily cite arxiv's paper, with various format and style, by just changing the url (e.g. `arxiv.org/pdf/xxxx:xxxxx` to `arxivcite.org/pdf/xxxx:xxxxx`.
+This app allows you to easily cite arxiv's paper, with various format and style, by just changing the url (e.g. `arxiv.org/pdf/xxxx:xxxxx` to `arxivcite.org/pdf/xxxx:xxxxx`) on your browser.
 [Check it out! ](https://github.com/tokkiwa/arxivcite)

 ## About me 👋